Calosoma (Callitropa) anthracinum Dejean, 1831

 Calosoma (Blaptosoma) anthracinum (Lassalle & van den Berghe, 2013: 163)

 Length 24-27 mm.
-The populations attributed to the typical form are characterized by the evident basal dimples of pronotum, the average larger size, the elytra slightly more rounded, the apex of aedeagus more stocky and obtuse.
+The populations attributed to the typical form are characterized by the slightly more evident basal dimples of pronotum, the average larger size, the elytra just more rounded, the apex of aedeagus more stocky and obtuse.

 All of these populations seem to be limited to an area between the state of Guerrero and the nearby state of Morelos.